moosasiddiqi/Dokkai/README.md

 ## Security

 Your API key is stored using Chrome's local storage API and never leaves your machine.
-It is not sent to any third-party server — only directly to Google's Gemini API.
+It is not sent to any third-party server, only directly to Google's Gemini API.

 ---